SoumyaOk4-4/neko-chan-app/SECURITY.md

 # Security Policy

-Don't worry just a social media for cats.
+Don't worry just a social media about cats and for cat lovers